eyounx/VirtualTaobao/README.md

 This project provides VirtualTaobao simulator trained from the real-data of [Taobao](http://taobao.com), one of the largest online retail platforms.
 In Taobao, when a customer entered some query, the recommondation system returns a list of items according to the query and the customer profile.
 The system is expected to return a good list such that customers will have high chances of clicking the items.

-Using VirtualTaobao simulator, one can access a "live" environment just like the real Taobao environment, which can be useful for recommondation system research.
-Virtual customer will be generated once at a time, the virtual customer starts a query, and the recommendation system needs to return a list of items.
+Using VirtualTaobao simulator, one can access a "live" environment just like the real Taobao environment.
+Virtual customers will be generated once at a time, the virtual customer starts a query, and the recommendation system needs to return a list of items.
 The virtual customer will decide if it would like to click the items in the list, similar to a real customer.

 How VirtualTaobao was trained is described in
 > Jing-Cheng Shi, Yang Yu, Qing Da, Shi-Yong Chen, and An-Xiang Zeng.
 [Virtual-Taobao: Virtualizing real-world online retail environment for reinforcement learning](https://arxiv.org/abs/1805.10000).
 In: Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI’19), Honolulu, HI, 2019.

+We release this VirtualTaobao model for both the recommondation system research and the reinforcement learning research.
 Anyone can this simulator freely, but should give credit to the above reference.

 ### Installation